Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 cat(paste("Total row in unclean dataframe:", nrow(df_bike_unclean), "rows \n"))
 ### The result showed that there are 8,058,176 rows in the original files.
 ```
-#### The picture showed result after combined 18 dataframe into one dataframe
+#### The picture below showed the result after combining 18 dataframe into one dataframe
 ![image](https://github.com/Fenoemos/data-science-bootcamp-8/assets/145377446/e3937c4d-7fdb-4535-acec-866d4fbd412b)
 ***